 A Web application archive (WAR) file, derby.war, for the Derby Network Server is available in \$DERBY\HOME/lib.
-This file registers the Network Server's servlet at the http://<server>[:port]/derby/derbynet
+This file registers the Network Server's servlet at the relative path /derbynet.
+See the documentation for your Application Server for instructions on how to install it.